Women speaking to a group

 Getting Board Buy-In for Your Vision

-I had a client whose vision for her agency was to become truly youth led.
-This change required a new program model and for the staff to interact with the clients very differently.
-These changes had budgetary, community positioning, and staffing implications.
-Having the Board’s buy-in to the vision was crucial.
+I had a client whose vision for her organization was truly youth-led.
+This change required a new program model and new staff approaches.
+These changes had budgetary, community, and staffing implications.
+Having the Board’s buy-in to the new vision was crucial.

 Getting Staff Buy-In for Your Vision